ccoucoulas/ccoucoulas/README.md

 - 👋 Hi, I’m @ccoucoulas
-- 👀 I’m interested in finance, software engingeering and data science
+- 👀 I’m an Athens-based financial journalist by day and hacker-in-training by night
-- 🌱 I’m currently working my way through the OSSU Computer Science ciriculum and the Odin Project
+- 🌱 I’m currently working my way through the OSSU Computer Science ciriculum and The Odin Project to teach myself CS and coding
 - 💞️ I’m looking to collaborate on anything!
 - 📫 Hit me up on Discord Costa#5618